codingforpleasure/customized-workspace/Ubuntu/useful-resources/anomaly-detection.md

 #### K-NN

+* Although kNN is a supervised ML algorithm, when it comes to anomaly detection it takes an unsupervised approach

 Many distance-based techniques (e.g. KNNs) suffer the **curse of dimensionality** when they compute distances of every data point in the full feature space.